Where to Start Trading? (Best Guide for Beginners)

 Key Concepts to Learn:

-- Risk Management: Understanding how to minimize losses and protect your capital.
+• Risk management: understanding how to reduce your losses and protect your capital.

 2. Choose the Right Market to Trade